David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 ### Features

-- Creates a duplicate file report which can be accessed from the Stash->Settings->Tools menu options.The report is created as an HTML file and stored in local path under plugins\DupFileManager\report\DuplicateTagScenes.html.
+- Creates a duplicate file report which can be accessed from the Stash->Settings->Tools menu options.
+The report is created as an HTML file and stored in local path under plugins\DupFileManager\report\DuplicateTagScenes.html.
   - See screenshot at the bottom of this page for example report.
   - Items on the left side of the report are the primary duplicates designated for deletion.
 By default, these duplicates are given a special _duplicate tag.
   - Items on the right side of the report are designated as primary duplicates to keep.
 They usually have higher resolution, duration and/or preferred paths.